Robert Harley

 B.A.Sc. (with honors), Engineering Science, Chemical Option, University of Toronto, 1987

-• "Fuel-based" Approach to Estimating Motor Vehicle Emissions - Harley’s research group has also developed a new approach to motor vehicle emissions in which vehicle activity is measured by fuel consumption, and emission rates are expressed per unit of fuel burned rather than per km traveled or per unit of time.
+• "Fuel-based" Approach to Estimating Vehicle Emissions - Harley has led development of a fuel-based approach to estimating motor vehicle emissions in which vehicle activity is measured by fuel consumption, and emission rates are expressed per unit of fuel burned rather than per km traveled or per unit of time.
 Emission rates for many pollutants (e.g., CO, NOx, as well as CO2, of course) vary less over wide ranges of vehicle weight and driving conditions when normalized to fuel consumption.
-This line of research has contributed to policy-relevant revisions in national and state-level air pollution emission inventories.
+This line of research has contributed to policy-relevant revisions in national and state-level emission inventories.

 News